okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 Looking at years of experience vs salary.

-The issue - what is the correlation between `Years of experience` and `Salary`
+The issue - what is the correlation between `Years of experience` and `Salary`.

+Ask the questions, what are the values that we get from this model?
+We could have a business go back to this model and apply it to help get an idea of salaries you are willing to give out.